Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 # Create API View
 You may also want to create API View when submitting a PR.
 You can do it easily by uploading a json file to [API View Website](https://apiview.dev/).
 The json file is under `<you-sdk-folder>/temp`, and its name ends with `api.json`.
 For example: `sdk/compute/arm-compute/temp/arm-compute.api.json`.

+# How to do customizations
+There is many information about the SDK that AutoRest will never know, so you may want to do your customizations based on generated code.

+We collect some common customization cases and you can read [Customization on the RLC rest-level client libraries](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/RLC-customization.md) for more details.